 Did you know that the Lo Mein that we know in America is different than the Lo Mein in China?
-Originally, Lo Mein is just like wonton noodle soup, but the soup on the side.
+Originally, Lo Mein is just like wonton noodle soup, but the soup is on the side.
 Partially, lo means to scoop out of water.
-And Mein means noodles.
+And mein means noodles.
 And the Lo Mein in America becomes stir fry noodles with vegetables and meat.
 But you know what?
-I actually really enjoy the American version, so we’ll be making Chinese Stir Fry Shrimp Lo Mein Noodles today.
+I actually really enjoy the American version, so we’ll be making Chinese stir fry shrimp lo mein today.

 Serve 2 people

 8 pieces shrimp